BrenoOsvaldoFunicheli/books-api/README.md

 * Versioning: All endpoints contains as prefix /api_v1/ that show the version api is first.
 So when I change some detail or implementation of API I Don't broken any implementation on my API in other application.

 * Pagination: As many people can consuming the endpoints I need provide some throughput data. to first version we apply the limit with 5 registries.
+And implement a custom pagination to categories API.

 * Authentication: I make the API visualization with the JWT tokens to Authentication on each endpoints

+* Develop methodologies: We use a git-flow method to develop the features

 ## :blue_book: Requirements and Model